 - If you have a loan or lease on your car, does your financial institution require you to have certain minimum limits and deductibles?
 If you need a full coverage policy, you’ll want to know before you have to choose an option.

 - If you do not have a loan or lease, do you want full coverage or are you comfortable with liability only coverage?
 Although most states require at least a minimum amount of liability coverage, you may want to consider purchasing above the minimum limit if possible to avoid leaving yourself financially vulnerable.
-If you were to get in a car accident without sufficient coverage, you’d likely have to pay damages and medical bills out of pocket.
+If you were to get in a car accident without sufficient coverage, you’d likely have to pay for damages and medical bills out of pocket.

 - Do you want a company that provides a mobile app?
 If you prefer to manage your auto insurance online, you may want to choose a provider that offers an easy-to-use mobile app.
 Many major carriers also offer digital claims filing that allows you to submit claims and photos of your accident in the app.

 - Do you want a bundling discount for future policies?
 Many auto insurance providers offer bundling discounts where you can save for holding multiple insurance policies from the same carrier.

 - How important is it for your company to have a support phone number in case you have questions?
 Make sure the company you choose has reliable customer service if that’s important to you.
 While some companies offer 24/7 customer service hotlines, others have shifted away from the 24/7 model post-pandemic.
 If you work a non-standard shift, customer service availability might be something to keep in mind.

 - What is the claims process and do you feel comfortable with it?
 Some claims can be processed through a mobile app, while other companies may have you file them on a computer or over the phone.
 Find out what you prefer and what your potential carriers offer.